rihabcherni/mind_bloom/README.md

   <img src="screenshots/register_doctor.jpg" width="250" alt="Login Screen"/>
   <img src="screenshots/register_parent.jpg" width="250" alt="Login Screen"/>
 </div>

-The app begins with an animated splash screen featuring the Mind Bloom logo, transitioning to educational carousel screens that introduce ADHD information and app features.
 Users then reach the welcome screen where they can choose to login or create a new account.
 The login interface automatically detects user type (Parent or Doctor) based on credentials, while the registration flow allows profile selection with customized forms for each user type.
 All authentication is secured with JWT tokens and encrypted password storage.

 ### 👨‍👩‍👧 Parent Experience